uidaholib/mainstreetvideo_source/pages/cult-classics.md

 The staff had a contest amongst themselves to see whose picks would be the most rented during a given stretch—Connor O’Rourke was the winner all but once, {% include feature/youtube-clip-modal.html text="at least, according to Connor himself" objectid="mainstreet031" start="1349" %}.

 Even if your taste _didn’t_ magically align with an employee’s, they worked to get to know what you liked and recommend accordingly.
-[Ian Pannkuk]({{ '/items/mainstreet015.html' | relative_url }}) describes how when regular customers came in, "employees who knew them well could say, {% include feature/youtube-clip-modal.html text="‘Hey, I just got in a new movie, and when I saw the cover, I thought of you.’" objectid="mainstreet015" start="1671" %}
+[Lily Pannkuk]({{ '/items/mainstreet015.html' | relative_url }}) describes how when regular customers came in, "employees who knew them well could say, {% include feature/youtube-clip-modal.html text="‘Hey, I just got in a new movie, and when I saw the cover, I thought of you.’" objectid="mainstreet015" start="1671" %}

 If they led you astray too many times, {% include feature/youtube-clip-modal.html text="you might even get a free rental out of the deal." objectid="mainstreet031" start="1563" %}

 Howard Hughes was a place for staff and customers to share their love of movies in both big and small ways.
-Ian loved the quiet moments in the store, standing with customers and watching whatever was playing on the monitor.
+Lily loved the quiet moments in the store, standing with customers and watching whatever was playing on the monitor.

 As Ben puts it, "I felt like it was an honorable profession to give people entertainment."